ML4GW/ml4gw/README.md

 secondary = true
 default = false
 ```

+Note: if you are building against CUDA 11.6 or 11.7, make sure that you are using python 3.8, 3.9, or 3.10.
+Python 3.11 is incompatible with `torchaudio` 0.13, and the following `torchaudio` version is incompatible with CUDA 11.7 and earlier.

 ## Use cases
 This library provided utilities for both data iteration and transformation via dataloaders defined in `ml4gw/dataloading` and transform layers exposed in `ml4gw/transforms`.
 Lower level functions and utilies are defined at the top level of the library and in the `utils` library.